Indonesia, East Timor: Disaster death toll rises over 150 | DW | 06.04.2021

 "We could still see extreme weather [from the cyclone] for the next few days," said Indonesia's national disaster agency spokesman Raditya Jati.

-The European Union said it was ready to aid poverty-stricken East Timor, also officially known as Timor-Leste.
+The European Union said it was ready to aid poverty-stricken East Timor, officially known as Timor-Leste.

 "The catastrophic floods come at a time when Timor-Leste is working hard to contain the spread of COVID-19 among its population, putting a considerable additional strain both on resources and on the Timorese people," the EU said.

 Indonesia and East Timor frequently experience natural disasters.
-As the largest island nation in the world, Indonesia's special geographical situation makes it very difficult to reach people in need in the event of storms and heavy swells.
+Indonesia is the largest island nation in the world; its rugged terrain complicates reaching people in need after storms and heavy swells.

-Large parts of the region have also been subject to deforestation, eliminating a major natural barrier for floods.
+Large parts of the region have also been subject to deforestation, eliminating a major natural barrier against floods.

 mna/rs (dpa, AFP)